ilhan-mstf/puppeteer-investigation/README.md

 ```

 #### Mobile and Desktop Layout
-Since there is significant variance in screen sizes, there are a lot cases that need to be tested here.
+Since there is a significant variance in screen sizes, there are a lot of cases that need to be tested here.

 ```js
 const devices = require('puppeteer/DeviceDescriptors');